 Still, overloading your WordPress publishing site with too much ad space can increase the chances of turning your visitors away, and not to mention the broken relationships with the advertisers that will definitely happen if your CMS is not capable of delivering the defined number of impressions.

-To build that balance between the UX and the advertisers’ requests is the formula for digital publishing success, and this is why in this article, we’ll have a look the key elements that form an ad-friendly WordPress layout.
+To build that balance between the UX and the advertisers’ requests is the formula for digital publishing success, and this is why in this article, we’ll have a look at the key elements that form an ad-friendly WordPress layout.

 Recommended: Top Seven Digital Publishing Trends to Watch in 2020